chrisgrieser/shimmering-focus/README.md

 ## Contribute

 ### Translation of Style Settings
-Very welcome are [localizations of Style Settings Plugins](https://github.com/mgmeyers/obsidian-style-settings#localization-support), so the theme is more accessible to non-English speakers!
+Very welcome are [localizations of Style Settings Plugins](https://github.com/mgmeyers/obsidian-style-settings#localization-support), so the theme is more accessible to non-English speakers.
 This requires no knowledge of CSS.
-The style settings are at the very bottom of the theme.
+Please get in touch if you are interested in translating!

 ### Plugins & Features
 Pull requests for plugins or features I haven't implemented are also welcome.
-If they are bigger changes, feel free to check with be beforehand!
+If they are bigger changes, be sure to check with me before.

 - Try to follow the [design philosophy](#design-principles) of the theme.
 - All sections have a `< ` as prefix for quicker navigation.
-This means you can search for `< font` to navigate to the font section.
+This means you can for example search for `< font` to navigate to the font section.
 - For consistency and code quality, use [stylelint](https://stylelint.io/) with the provided configuration (the `.stylelintrc.json` file).
 If you are not familiar with stylelint, check out [my guide in the Obsidian Hub](https://publish.obsidian.md/hub/04+-+Guides,+Workflows,+&+Courses/Guides/Why+and+How+to+use+Stylelint+for+your+Obsidian+Theme.md).

 ```shell